carlsonp/chromadb-photo-organizer/README.md

 * Browse your images and find similar images quickly
 * Favorite and upvote images you like
 * Optionally cleanup file names
-* Extract images from GIF files
+* Extract images from animated files and videos (GIF, WEBM, MP4...)
-* Supports PNG, JPG, and GIF files
+* Supports PNG, JPG, GIF, WEBM, MP4 files

 ## Installation and Setup